EF Education-EasyPost

 Key alumni

-EF Education-EasyPost’s alumni trace the team’s Slipstream/Garmin–Cannondale roots through two decades of Grand Tour wins, Monuments and breakthrough stories.
-Ryder Hesjedal delivered the 2012 Giro d’Italia, while Dan Martin took Liège–Bastogne–Liège (2013) and Il Lombardia (2014) in Garmin-Sharp colours.
-David Millar and Christian Vande Velde were early standard-bearers, alongside sprint winner Tyler Farrar.
+EF Education EasyPost’s alumni reflect the team’s Slipstream, Garmin and Cannondale lineage, spanning two decades of Grand Tour victories, Monument success, and breakout stories.
+Ryder Hesjedal delivered the 2012 Giro d’Italia, while Dan Martin won Liège–Bastogne–Liège in 2013 and Il Lombardia in 2014 in Garmin Sharp colours.
+David Millar and Christian Vande Velde were early standard bearers, joined by sprint winner Tyler Farrar.